 On Facebook I use only the business page

 If you'd like to connect with me and we haven't met, please use the Conversation Agent fan page.

 I do put time and effort into selecting unique content for the business page, including posting upcoming speaking events on the calendar.

 For my Facebook profile, which I don't use much at all, I friend only people I've met.

 I do not friend people from a different time, people I never met, or purely on social grounds -- the content I share and the conversations that ensue would have no relevance to those groups.

 LinkedIn is for business connections

-Any endorsement from me will be centered upon the specific project, time period, and circumstance of us working together.
-Honesty and transparency matter a great deal to me, not to mention credibility and trust -- none of which I take lightly.
+(Any endorsement from me will be based upon the specific project, time period, and circumstance of us working together.
+Honesty and transparency matter a great deal to me, not to mention credibility and trust -- none of which I take lightly.)

 Please, no pitches via Skype.

 My use of other outposts aligns with this brief outline of my use of social networks.